-Oracle Cloud Infrastructure Compute1.0.2Minimum Jenkins requirement: 1.648ID: oracle-cloud-infrastructure-compute
+Oracle Cloud Infrastructure Compute1.0.3Minimum Jenkins requirement: 1.648ID: oracle-cloud-infrastructure-compute

-Oracle Cloud Infrastructure Compute Plugin provides functionality to dynamically allocate OCI resources for continuous integration tasks, and to bring up and down services or nodes as required to serve Jenkins Build Jobs.
+Oracle Cloud Infrastructure Compute Plugin provides functionality to dynamically allocate OCI resources for continuous integration tasks, and to bring up and down OCI Instances and resources as required to serve Jenkins Build Jobs.

 1. Oracle Cloud Account.
 To sign up, visit Oracle Cloud.

 2. Jenkins installed with JDK 8 or higher.

 1. Plugin is tested on minimum Jenkins version 1.625.3, it may not work with versions early than 1.554.